 Mode of instruction

-Class attendance is required and includes preparatory reading and commenting on texts.
+Class attendance is required and includes preparatory reading and comments.

-The final mark for the course is determined by (i) the weighted average of the essays combined with (ii) the class attendance requirement.
+The final mark for the course is determined by (i) the weighted average of the intermediate assignment and final paper (see above), combined with (ii) the class attendance requirement.

 Inspection and feedback